Get the Clash Ninja App

 Pets provide an offensive boost for your heroes at Town Hall 14+ and it is important to pair them correctly for your attack strategy to get the best value from them.
 The pairings in this guide are just suggestions to help give you some insight into combinations that can be effective.
 Be sure to try out your own combinations with your different attack strategies to find out what works best for you.

-Use this button to set my creator code and Supercell will support my work with a % of your spend for 7 days.
+Use these buttons to set my creator code and Supercell will support my work with a % of your spend for 7 days.
 Thank you!